avandenbussche/transit-planner-math-ia/README.md

 # Suggesting Public Transit Networks Given Points of Interest

-This repo contains the code for my IB Math HL Internal Assessment.
+This repo contains the code for my IB Math HL Internal Assessment, which I wrote in Grade 12 (March 2018).
 The full paper is available [here](https://avandenbussche.github.io/attached/adam_vandenbussche_math_ia.pdf).

 The file `pois.csv` contains all the POIs scraped from Google Maps using the code available in [this repo](https://github.com/avandenbussche/google-maps-poi-scraper).